 B. Provisional Members.
 Provisional members:

 1. have the right to attend and speak at membership meetings but may not make motions or vote;

-2. may serve on (but not chair) any committee except the nominating committee or the audit committee; and
+2. may serve on (but not chair) any committee except the nominating committee or the financial review committee; and

 3. have no other membership rights.